 Publications

-Below is a selection of some of Jiwoong Shin’s published articles.
+Below is a selection of Jiwoong Shin’s published articles.

 The Role of Messenger in Advertising Content: Bayesian Persuasion Perspective